deepakush/Building-a-Conversational-Chatbot-and-deploy-on-Slack/README.md

 $ rasa interactive --that can improve training data

-If you getting error to execute the bot on terminal using rasa train nlu/core then try: rasa train -vv -dump-stories --force
+### If you getting error to execute the bot on terminal after using rasa train nlu/core then try: rasa train -vv -dump-stories --force